Plone-Conference-Devs/ploneconfbuildout/README.rst

    enable the IRegistrationFolder marker interface.
 6. Go to /registrations/@@registration and go through the checkout process.
    Use a dummy credit card #, 1234567890000000 will work.
+7. After clicking the button to make a payment, the API calls should be visible in the BPT Developer "API Results" console.